codeforamerica/vita-min/doc/environments-and-deployment.md

 resolved by hand, then re-run `bin/release`.

 The script also creates a tag.
 For regular releases, use `version-N.N.N`, incrementing the appropriate number.
-For hotfix releases, use `version-N.N.N.N`, incrementing the last digit from zero.
+Please consult [semver.org](https://semver.org) for advice on semantic versioning.

 The steps the `bin/release` script automates are as follows: